-For instance, if you have booked a car hire in Brisbane airport, it will involve an extra daily surcharge.
+For instance, if you have booked a car hire at Brisbane airport, it will involve an extra daily surcharge.

-Before dropping off your vehicle, you need to schedule and time with the car hire company.
+Before dropping off your vehicle, you must schedule a time with the car hire company.
 If required, you can also extend the date for dropping off the rental car.
-Additionally, it is necessary to leave the vehicle at the same location from where you picked it up.
+Also, it is necessary to leave the vehicle at the exact location where you picked it up.

-8. What Happens if You Get a Speeding Ticket when Driving in a Rental Car in Australia?
+8. What Happens if You Get A Speeding Ticket When Driving A Rental Car in Australia?

 In Australia, you will see speed cameras installed everywhere, so you always need to stay alert when it comes to speed.
-If you get caught on camera, your speeding fine will be sent directly to your car rental company.
+The car rental company will receive your speeding fine if you get caught on camera.

 9. Hidden Car Rental Charges

-You need to be aware of the several hidden car hire fees that can be added to the total cost of your rental bill.
+You need to be aware of the several hidden car hire fees added to the total cost of your rental bill.
 Some of these rental charges include the following:

-You need to hold a valid driver's license, either international or Australian.
+You need to have a valid driver's license, either international or Australian.

 You must be 21 years of age.

-You require auto insurance to rent a car, so make sure you are covered.
+You require auto insurance to rent a car, so you are covered.